Jiayisaac/pyramid/README.md

 - Install above dependencies

-- Open Folder in Visual Studio Code
+- Create a new folder pyramid and open this folder in Visual Studio Code

 - Open a new terminal window and enter:
-    - brownie pm install
+    - brownie pm install Jiayisaac/pyramid@0.0.2

+- Edit the .env file to select the network you would like to deploy to {rinkeby, kovan etc}
+    - brownie run scripts/deploy.py

+- To interact with the contract do so over etherscan, or via
-    - brownie run scripts/subsribe.py
+    - brownie run scripts/subscribe.py